-As noted above, we are preparing to provide non-discretionary sub-advisory services to The Discipline Fund.
+As noted above, we provide non-discretionary sub-advisory services to The Discipline Fund.
 Acting as Sub-Adviser, we will not initiate any orders to purchase or sell any securities on behalf of The Discipline Fund.
-Upon regulatory approval, we will recommend that the adviser to the Fund structure a diversified portfolio comprised of a small number of low-cost ETFs.
+We recommend that the adviser to the Fund structure a diversified portfolio comprised of a small number of low-cost ETFs.
 The Discipline Fund will not be customized to meet the unique needs of any particular Fund shareholder.